bassam-h20/basic-circuits-worksheet/README.md

 ### Task 3:
 ######  Implemented code to blink each LED light for 2 seconds in the order (Red, Yellow, Green), (code file: led_task3.py).
-1. Added two more LED lights, two resistors, 4 wires.
+1. Added two more LED lights, two 330 ohm resistors, 4 wires.
 2. Yellow LED light connected to port 10, and Green LED light connected to port 11

 * Circuit is fully functional